 This Week's Construction Alert:

-April/May 2018: Be alert as there will be increased truck traffic in the Rose Garden and Alice Terry neighborhoods for grading and paving.
+Be alert as there will be increased truck traffic in the Rose Garden, Alice Terry and Fort Logan neighborhoods for grading and paving.

 As paving occurs in your neighborhood, please remember it is very important to stay off the street until the contractor opens it up again.
 Parking will be restricted.